Tennis court dimensions and planning: Everything you need to know

 • Which tennis court surface do I need?

-How much ground do you need - the size of a tennis court
+Tennis Court Dimensions: How much space do you need for the size of a tennis court?

 EnTC are tennis court construction specialists - part of the En Tout Cas group.One of the first and most obvious questions about tennis court construction, is how much space do you need?
 Just how big is a tennis court?